 Generally, in an inflationary environment, property investments have historically been viewed as a good inflation hedge.
 Property values over the long term tend to continue growing steadily, and may also provide potential recurring income for investors.

 However, with the threat of rising interest rates and expected slow economic growth, mortgage rates are on the up.
-The current Total Debt Servicing Ratio (TDSR) — a regulatory limit set to ensure that borrowers are not over-leveraged for property purchases — is set at a cap of 55%.
+The current Total Debt Servicing Ratio (TDSR) — a regulatory limit set to ensure that borrowers are not over-leveraged for property purchases — is set at a cap of 55%, as of August 2023.

 Given that a significant portion of our wealth sits in our CPF and property, consider investing globally through CPFIS-approved funds — also available through Endowus — for diversification purposes.
 To better understand why and how homeowners should invest their CPF savings amid rising property prices, click here.

 Get started on managing your CPF savings better today.
-If you're ready to invest, learn about Endowus' options when it comes to CPF investments, or watch this webinar about supercharging your CPF investments.
-Being invested helps to grow your wealth over time and can make a big difference to your CPF money.
+To learn how to begin your investment journey, watch the replay of our webinar with CPF Board.
+If you're ready to invest, learn about Endowus' options when it comes to CPF investments.
+Being invested helps to grow your wealth over time, and can make a big difference to your CPF money.

 Next on the Endowus Fin.Lit Academy